MSCHF: Releases and legal issues

-Also, on March 29, 2021, MSCHF partnered with Lil Nas X, to release a pair of modified Nike Air Max 97 shoes called Satan Shoes, in an edition of 666.
-The shoes sold for $1,018 USD, in an apparent reference to Bible verse Luke 10:18.
+Also, on March 29, 2021, MSCHF partnered with Lil Nas X, to release a pair of modified Nike Air Max 97 shoes called Satan Shoes (drop #43), in an edition of 666.
+The shoes sold for US$1,018, in an apparent reference to Bible verse Luke 10:18.
 They featured a reversed bronze pentagram, an inverted cross and a drop of real human blood in their sole and sold out in the first minutes of being available for sale.
 The shoes garnered significant controversy, which led Nike to announce that they were suing MSCHF for trademark infringement and dilution.
 In Nike's complaint against MSCHF and Lil Nas X, the brand argued that it had "suffered harm to its goodwill, including among consumers who believe that Nike is endorsing satanism."
 The two companies came to a settlement in April 2021 after a U.S. District Court in Brooklyn granted Nike a temporary restraining order against MSCHF.
 As part of the settlement, MSCHF agreed to accept returns of the Satan Shoes.

-In July 2021, MSCHF released Dead Startup Toys.
+In July 2021, MSCHF released Dead Startup Toys (drop #50).
 The drop included miniature "toy" versions of the Juicero juicer, the One Laptop Per Child (OLPC) rugged laptop, Theranos miniLab, Jibo social robot, and the Coolest Cooler.

 In October 2021 the collective offered the original Andy Warhol drawing "Fairies", which they had purchased for $20,000, along with 999 high-quality forgeries they produced, for $250 apiece.
 Having mixed the fakes with the lone original, MSCHF claimed not to know which was the real Warhol.
+The event was titled Museum of Forgeries (drop #59).
 Each of the forgeries and also the lone original were (re)titled "Possibly Real Copy of 'Fairies' by Andy Warhol".

-In December 2021, they released Tontine, a morbid sort of betting pool loosely based on the 17th century investment scheme of the same name.
-Participants enter $10 dollars into the pot and then must log in every day lest they be eliminated.
+In December 2021, they released Tontine (drop #65), a morbid sort of betting pool loosely based on the 17th century investment scheme of the same name.
+Participants enter $10 into the pot and then must log in every day lest they be eliminated.
 The last person remaining gets the pot.
+As of June 2025, there is currently $71,400 in the prize pool and 169 players left in the game.

+In 2022, MSCHF released the MSCHF Sneakers app.
+This shopping app notifies users of limited-edition, MSCHF sneaker releases and facilitates purchases in less than 10 seconds.

-In January 2022, MSCHF released OnlyBags.
+In January 2022, MSCHF released OnlyBags (drop #66).
 The drop consisted of a website where users could browse and purchase shopping bags from luxury brands.
 All bags sold out in under a minute.